johnpeart/johnpeart.github.io/src/blogpost/2018-03-31-hey-siri-homepod-review.md

 ---
 title: "Hey Siri, bring the beat in."
 author: John Peart
-excerpt: "One month with Apple’s “intelligent assistant” and the HomePod."
+excerpt: "One month with Apple’s “intelligent assistant” and HomePod."
 categories:
   - digital
 aliases:
 - /2018/03/31/hey-siri-homepod
 ---

-In July last year, Apple announced they were releasing a smart speaker: the HomePod.
+In July last year, Apple announced they were releasing a smart speaker: HomePod.
 It took more than 6 months for them to release it, but now it’s here.

 Having made a promise to myself that I wasn’t going to buy one, I subsequently broke that promise and did.
 I’ve had it for about 6 weeks now; these are some reflections on what it’s like to live with.

 ## The basics

-For those who have escaped the multi-billion dollar hype machine that is Apple’s marketing, a quick crash course in the HomePod.
+For those who have escaped the multi-billion dollar hype machine that is Apple’s marketing, a quick crash course in HomePod.

 You can get the specs on Apple’s website or a decent tech website, so here’s the skinny: